 PRP injections last slightly longer than hyaluronic injections do and can be administered every 6 months to manage pain.
 There aren’t many insurance companies in the Louisville, KY area that cover PRP injections.
 Dr. Grossfeld does offer the most affordable PRP injections in the city.
-At Orthopaedic Specialists, one round of PRP injections is $325 and can be taken care of in 20 minutes.

 Knee Arthritis Injections & Other Treatment Options

 As stated earlier, arthritis is a serious disease that affects people of all walks of life.
 Joint inflammation cannot be healed, but it can be reduced and pain can be managed through different treatments.
 If you are suffering from joint pain in your knees, knee arthritis injections like the four mentioned above will help ease your pain.
 If you would like to learn more information on the different forms of knee arthritis injections offered at Orthopaedic Specialists, or other treatment options for arthritis in general, contact Dr. Grossfeld today.